afollestad/material-dialogs/README.md

         .show();
 ```

-If you want to preselected an item, pass an index 0 or greater in place of -1 in `itemsCallbackSingleChoice()`.
+If you want to preselect an item, pass an index 0 or greater in place of -1 in `itemsCallbackSingleChoice()`.

 ---